Terry Dobson (singer)

-Terry Dobson (born 29 March 1952) is a founding member of the pop band, Black Lace, with Ian Howarth.
-Their best-known hits include "Superman", "Agadoo", "Do the Conga", "Hokey Cokey", "Wig-Wam Bam" and "Music Man", although Dobson had left the band by the time of those releases.
+Terry Dobson (born 29 March 1952) is a British musician and a founding member of the pop band, Black Lace, with Ian Howarth.

-They also represented the United Kingdom in the Eurovision Song Contest 1979 in Jerusalem, with the song "Mary Ann", which finished seventh.
+They represented the United Kingdom in the Eurovision Song Contest 1979 in Jerusalem, with the song "Mary Ann", which finished seventh.

 Early life

 Terry Dobson was born on 29 March 1952 on a large council estate in Wakefield.
 He attended Flanshaw Infants (now called Flanshaw Junior and Infants), Alverthorpe Junior, Ings Road Secondary Modern School, and Building College until, at the age of 21, he entered higher education at Huddersfield Polytechnic, now the University of Huddersfield.

 From 15 years of age, Dobson worked as a joiner for Horners Building Contractors in Ossett and for Wakefield Metropolitan District Council before turning professional with Black Lace in 1976.

 Dobson formed the pop group The Impact in 1969 with his school friend Ian Howarth.
 This was after playing drums on the chair arms of another friend Freddy Pearson's mother's best three piece suite.
 Following this, a drum kit of sorts was put together after Billy Blackburn donated a bass drum and tom toms to the cause.
 It was four years and two further band name changes (Penny Arcade and Love or Confusion) before Black Lace was born.